 Chinese Date (JuJube)

-cherry to plumb size and very sweet.
-Can be eaten fresh, dried or used in place of raisins and cooked into sauces.
+Known as Dae Chu in Korean and Hong Zhou in Chinese.
+A small tree and shrub up to thirty feet tall that bears edible fruit that are cherry to plum size and very sweet.
+Can be eaten fresh, dried and used in place of raisins, and cooked into sauces.

 - GA-866 - Shiny reddish-brown, date-like fruit.
 Sweet apple flavor.
 Fruit is noteworthy for its remarkably high sugar content.
 When candied and dried they resemble dates.

 The fruit is 1½ - 2 inches long, elongated and plump.
 Ripens close to Lang.
-Needs hot summer for fruit to ripen.
+Needs hot summer and low humidity for fruit to ripen.

 Home Page |